Solving Helmholtz problems with finite elements on a quantum annealer: Results

 \subsubsection{Integrated control errors}

-There are three major kinds of error sources in D-Wave's quantum annealers : i) errors due to the fact that the process is non adiabatic in practice, the annealing time being finite and often too small, ii) errors due to noise in the quantum processor~\cite{Oshiyama2022, Gulacsi2023}, iii) integrated control errors (ICE) \cite{dwavedocumentation}, i.e., errors in the mapping between the QUBO and the qubits interactions in the quantum annealer.
-We believe that ICE are the major cause of the algorithm failing, and that the fact that ICE lead to convergence issues or not is problem dependent.
-In order to evaluate how ICE can lead to convergence issues, we model ICE as in Ref.~\cite{teplukhin2019calculation} by a simple additionnal gaussian contribution in the QUBOs
+As mentionned earlier, there are different kinds of error sources in D-Wave's quantum annealers, such as errors due to the fact that the process is non adiabatic in practice (the annealing time being finite and often too small), or errors due to noise in the quantum processor~\cite{Oshiyama2022, Gulacsi2023}.
+Here, we believe that integrated control errors (ICE) \cite{dwavedocumentation}, i.e., errors in the mapping between the QUBO and the qubits interactions in the quantum annealer, are the major cause of the algorithm failing.
+We also believe that the fact that ICE lead to convergence issues or not is problem dependent.
+In order to evaluate how ICE can lead to convergence issues, we model ICE as in Ref.~\cite{teplukhin2019calculation} by a simple additional gaussian contribution in the QUBOs

 where $\eta_{ij} \sim \mathcal{N}(0, \sigma_\eta)$ and $|Q_\mathrm{max}|$ is the maximum value of $Q$ in absolute terms.
 We later solve the perturbed QUBOs using ACAE.
-Fig.~\ref{fig:pannel_perturbation_gevp} shows the amount of orders of magnitudes that separate the relative residual at the first and last ACAE iteration for the computation of the three first eigenmode (i.e., the results of Sec.~\ref{sec:homogeneous_results}), with respect to $\sigma_\eta$ that quantifies the magnitude of ICE.
+Figure~\ref{fig:pannel_perturbation_gevp} shows the amount of orders of magnitude that separate the relative residual at the first and last ACAE iteration for the computation of the three first eigenmodes (i.e., the results of Sec.~\ref{sec:homogeneous_results}), with respect to $\sigma_\eta$ that quantifies the magnitude of ICE.
 Therefore, it quantifies how the magnitude of ICE affects the convergence of ACAE.
+We observe that above a certain threshold $\sigma_\eta > \sigma^\star$ that is specific to the problem we solve, ACAE does not converge anymore.
+We refer to this threshold as the critical ICE magnitude.
+We define it as the ICE for which the relative residual saturated above $10^{-5}$, on average.